Deelay1403/IO_Python/readme.md

+To install neccesarry libs:
+pip install -r requirements.txt

-To run site type:
+To run dev server of site type: python strona.py
-python strona.py

-If python ask for additional libs, install it with pip intall <name of lib>
+Then go to: 127.0.0.1:5000 in browser